armedbear/abcl/contrib/abcl-stepper/README.markdown

 's' will resume the evaluation until the next form to be analyzed

-'l' will show the local bindings for variables and function in the current environment passed to the current form to evaluate
+'l' will show the local bindings for variables and functions in the current environment passed to the current form to evaluate

 'q': The quit q feature will abort the evaluation in the stepper